 - Any book by Jean Fritz with lessons on American History, especially the American Revolution

 - Number the Stars by Lois Lowry with lessons on World War II and the Holocaust.

-- When it comes to assigning research papers to older students, Mandel consolidates teaching time by discussing research skills during his English classes and then assigning a research paper in history class.
+- Grade one project for multiple classes.
+When it comes to assigning research papers to older students, Mandel consolidates teaching time by discussing research skills during his English classes and then assigning a research paper in history class.
 He gives the paper two grades.
 "One grade is for the history content and the other is for the mechanics, expression, and research skills taught during English class," says Mandel.